tbemsi/DisasterResponse/README.md

 The project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

-Below are a few screenshots of the web app.

 ## Files and folders in this repository

 There are three folders in this repository: